awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-push-notifications.rst

          #.
 Add code to react to your push listener service.

-            The following code can be placed where your app will react to incoming notifications.
+            Place the following code where you want your app to react to incoming notifications.

             .. code-block:: java